nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 19.md

 K. I thought I remember we kept one alive.
 So if you wanted to Did we capture him, or did we let him go?
 Oh, you already captured him.
 Yeah.

 We captured him and turned him over to the Yeah.
 The frog people.
 Right.
 That they were gonna question him?
-So so if you if you wanna figure out what happened to him, probably talking to chief Croakmar would be your would be your best bet.
+So so if you if you wanna figure out what happened to him, probably talking to Chief Croakmar would be your would be your best bet.

 Okay.
 Seems like a great idea.
 Yeah.
 Yeah.
 Yeah.